YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Make it executable: chmod +x ydbinstall.sh

-* Run it with your choice of directory where you want it installed (omit the –verbose option for less output):
+* Run it with your choice of directory where you want it installed (omit the -verbose option for less output):

   .. code-block:: bash